glehmann/glehmann.github.io/_posts/2014-12-23-Raspberry-Pi-as-a-temperature-logger.md

 ![Temperatures]({{ site.url }}/images/RPi-temperatures.png)

-The data was manipulated with R:
+The data is in CSV format, so it can be easily imported everywhere.
+I've used [R]:

 ~~~R
 data <- read.table("temp.csv", sep=";", col.names=c("date", "sensor", "temperature"))